 Division 5 — Financial administration and audit

-90. Limited application of Financial Management Act 2006 or Auditor General Act 2006
+90. Financial Management Act 2006 and Auditor General Act 2006, limited application of

 (1) Despite anything in the Financial Management Act 2006 or the Auditor General Act 2006, those Acts, other than the provisions referred to in subsection (2) and Schedule 5, clauses 37(2) and 44(4), do not apply to a port authority or any person performing functions under this Act.